About the University

 Michael R. Stein, Cooperstown

-Sue R. Faerman, Vice Provost and Dean for Undergraduate Education
+Sue R. Faerman, Senior Vice Provost for Undergraduate Education

 Jeffrey J. Haugaard, Associate Vice Provost and Honors College Director